-Modelling is conducted early in the calendar year to provide predicted daily flow for each day up to the beginning of the wet season, 1 November each year.
-The model output provides for two scenarios, one assumes no extraction, representing natural conditions, the other assumes water extraction based on full entitlements.
-Figure 31 shows the modelled predictions against the climatic categories for 2021.
+Modelling is conducted to provide daily flow for each day up to the beginning of the wet season (1 November).
+The model output provides for two scenarios, one assumes no extraction, representing natural conditions, the other assumes extraction based on full entitlements.
+These modelled outcomes are plotted against the climatic categories as per Figure 24.